ThaylorLT/Dotfiles/README.md

 In the `wall` folder you will encounter all the wallpaper from themes and some extras.

+**OBS:** Most of the configs have a script that set the resolution to 1600x900 because I'm too lazy to figure out another way to do it.

 #

 # DE's and WM configurations: